nabzali/python-encryption-project/README.md

 # Python Encryption Project
 This repo is a personal favourite.
 It includes a series of python scripts (caesar.py, keyword.py, fileKeyword.py).
 Each of the three scripts are individual encryption algorithms of different levels of robustness.
-In short, encryption allows messages and data to be sent across networks securely.
+In short, encryption allows messages (essentially data) to be sent across networks securely.

 caesar.py - [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)
 -